PIT - LHR

 • On which days can I fly direct from Pittsburgh to London Heathrow Airport?

-There are nonstop flights from Pittsburgh to London Heathrow Airport on a daily basis.
+You can catch a nonstop flight from Pittsburgh to London Heathrow Airport on Monday, Wednesday, Friday, and Saturday.

 • Which is the best airline for flights from Pittsburgh to London, Delta or Finnair?